In this tutorial, we’ll demonstrate different examples of formatting with the printf() method.

 2.1.
 Format Rules

 Let’s have a look at format string more closely.
 It consists of literals and format specifiers.
-Format specifiers include flags, width, precision, and conversion characters in the following sequence:
+Format specifiers include flags, width, precision, and conversion characters in this sequence:

 Specifiers in the brackets are optional.